We may earn money or products from the companies mentioned in this post.

 You can ALWAYS learn more!

 I have been on Facebook since the beginning of all time.
 Or it feels like that.
 I mean, you had to have a .edu e-mail in order to sign up.
 Just saying… I use Pinterest like a champ to search for recipes I’ll never make, bedrooms I’ll never design, and vacations I’ll never take.
 But you know what?
 There is SO much to both of these platforms that I didn’t understand until I took some classes on them.
 Did you know that you can use Pinterest as a funnel to drive people back to your business?
 Neither did I!
-I took THIS COURSE on Pinterest and had my mind blown.
+I took a course on Pinterest and had my mind blown.
+(Want more info on Pinterest?
+Check out my girl, NICOLE SAUNDERS.
+Go ahead.
+Click on that link.)
 I truly feel like you need to constantly be learning in order to stay fresh and current.
 I just attended an online training in different fabrics and was instantly able to implement some of the info I learned!

 Usually your company has an annual meeting or convention.
 I understand that it takes money to get to these conventions, but trust me, it’s well worth it.
 If nothing else, you will feel a renewed energy towards your business.
-Get your butt into as many local trainings as you can.
+In fact, I wrote about this HERE!
+If you can’t make it to your national convention, get your butt into as many local trainings as you can.
+Actually, go to the local trainings even if you head to your national convention!
 You might hear the same thing over and over again, but it might take 4 times before something completely sinks in and clicks for you.
 Friend, just do it and get there!

 Your success WILL be different than others.

 Oh friend, I can’t say this enough.
 Comparison is the thief of all happiness.
 Just think about that.
 Have you ever been proud and happy of how far you’ve gotten with something, but then you looked at what someone else has accomplished, and then you no long are so happy?
 Stop!
 You’re robbing yourself of your own joy!